Moneer-S/DoD-Cyber-Sentinel-Challenge-June-2025/iron_potato_delicacy_writeup (1).md

 hexdump -C pizza.bin | head  # first 16 bytes
 ```

-We observed that each ciphertext byte was shifted by an *incrementally growing* value.
+I observed that each ciphertext byte was shifted by an *incrementally growing* value.
 Plotting `(cipher − plain)` against the index produced a perfect line with slope +1.

 ---